harvester/docs/docs/install/iso-install.md

 1. After confirming the installation options, Harvester will be installed to your host.
 The installation may take a few minutes to be complete.

 1. Once the installation is complete, your node will be restarted.
 After the restart, the Harvester console containing the management URL and status will be displayed.
 You can use `F12` to switch from the Harvester console to the Shell and type `exit` to go back to the Harvester console.
-   - Note: If you choose `Install Harvester binaries only` at the first page, additional setup is required after first boot up.
+   - Note: If you choose `Install Harvester binaries only` on the first page, additional setup is required after the first bootup.

 1. The default URL of the web interface is `https://your-virtual-ip`.
    ![iso-installed.png](/img/v1.2/install/iso-installed.png)